codership/documentation/galeracluster/source/isolationlevels.rst

 Understanding Isolation Levels
 -------------------------------

-.. note:: **Warning**: When using Galera Cluster in master-slave mode, all four levels are available to you, to the extend that MySQL supports it.
+.. warning:: When using Galera Cluster in master-slave mode, all four levels are available to you, to the extend that MySQL supports it.
 In multi-master mode, however, you can only use the ``REPEATABLE-READ`` level.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 READ-UNCOMMITTED